What Are Digital Wallets

 Hardware Wallets

 Hardware wallets are physical vessels that carry your digital money, such as Bitcoin.
-They resemble small USB drives.
+They resemble small USB flash drives.
 These are primarily for currency, not the essentials of daily life.

 Advantages Of Using Digital Wallets